goldfinch/loadmore/README.md

 ## Usage

-To display loadable area use one of the examples below for further customization
+To display the loadable area use one of the examples below for further customization

 #### Method 1 (quick preview)